Call Now - Open 24/7

 A close-up of a bicycle wheel approaching a large, water-filled pothole on a leaf-covered road.

-A cycling accident caused by a pothole and poor road maintenance can leave you facing serious injuries and mounting costs, but many of these crashes go unreported.
-States, counties, and cities owe a duty of care to maintain public roadways in a reasonably safe condition, and you can hold these parties accountable if you know how to make a cycling pothole injury claim.
+A cycling accident caused by a pothole and poor road maintenance can leave you facing serious injuries and mounting costs, but many of these accidents go unreported.
+Over 13% of bicycle accidents caused by potholes, debris and other road hazards result from riding into a surface defect.
+States, counties, and cities owe a duty of care to maintain public roads in reasonably safe shape, and you can hold responsible parties accountable if you know how to file a cycling pothole claim.

 Key Takeaways

-• Public bodies can be held responsible if they knew about the defect but failed to repair it on time.
+• Public bodies can be held responsible if they knew about the defect but failed to repair it.

-• A strong filing requires solid evidence, including proof that the responsible body had prior knowledge of the defect.
+• A strong filing requires proof that the responsible party knew about the risk, including photographs with measurements.

-• Sovereign immunity protects government agencies from many lawsuits, but state tort claims acts create exceptions for negligent road maintenance.
+• Sovereign immunity protects each government agency from many lawsuits, but state tort acts create exceptions for negligent maintenance of roads.

-• Bicycle accident lawyers can identify the liable party, file your claim within strict deadlines as short as 90 days, and fight to recover fair compensation.
+• Bicycle accident lawyers can identify the liable party, file your claim within strict time limits as short as 90 days, and fight to recover fair compensation.

 Does Your Cycling Accident Qualify for a Valid Pothole Claim?

-To file a successful case against a government agency, you must establish all four elements of negligence.
+To file a successful lawsuit against a governmental agency, establish all four elements of negligence:

-The responsible body owed a legal duty to maintain the roadway in a reasonably safe condition for all users, including cyclists.
+The public body owed a duty to maintain the roadway in a reasonably safe condition for all users, including cyclists.

-You must provide evidence showing that carelessness led to physical harm, property loss, or emotional distress.
-Medical files, lost wages reports, and repair estimates support this element.
+You must provide proof that negligence led to physical injury, property damage, or emotional distress.

 NOTE!
 Don’t discard seemingly minor injuries without seeking prompt medical care.
 Some traumas have a delayed effect that only a trained expert can notice.